Sparse Tensor Additive Regression: Proofs of Lemmas -

 \section{Proofs of Lemmas \ref{lemma:rsc}-\ref{lemma:sc}}

 In this section, we present the proof of Lemmas \ref{lemma:rsc}-\ref{lemma:sc}.
-Note that in this section all the notations are adjusted for $R=1$ case.
 If $X$ is sub-Gaussian random variable, then its $\phi_2$-Orlicz norm can be bounded such that $\|X\|_{\phi_2}\leq C_1$ for some absolute constant.
 If $X$ is sub-exponential random variable, then its $\phi_1$-Orlicz norm can be bounded such that $\|X\|_{\phi_1}\leq C_2$ for some absolute constant $C_2$.